Current Projects

 Solid Waste Environmental Excellence Performance (SWEEP)

-The SWEEP team works with LEED Green Building Rating System founder Rob Watson on a second standard for sustainable materials management, in which institutions achieve accreditation for exemplary solid waste management practices.
-The team creates calculators that help certifying entities achieve specific credits needed in the certification process (ex: fleet fuel-use efficiency).
+The SWEEP team works with LEED Green Building Rating System founder Rob Watson on a second standard for sustainable materials management: the Solid Waste Environmental Excellence Performance (SWEEP) standard.
+This standard enables institutions to achieve accreditation for exemplary solid waste management practices.
+The team develops calculators that help certifying entities achieve specific credits needed in the certification process (ex: fleet fuel-use efficiency) and analyzes current solid waste management practices at Cornell to inform the standard’s design.

 Renewable Energy